datadryad/dryad-app/app/views/layouts/_help.html.md

 ## Submission Basics
-We have some general reminders and suggestions for publishign your data in general and on Dash:
+We have some general reminders and suggestions for publishing your data with Dash:
 - We accept all file formats, although it is good practice to share data using open formats.
 See the [UK Data Archive](http://www.data-archive.ac.uk/create-manage/format/formats-table) for a list of optimal file formats
-- Include any files that may help others to use your data.
-This includes readme files, formal metadata files, or other critical information
 - Any data submitted will be under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 We do not currently support any other license types, nor do we allow for restrictions on data access or use
 - It is your responsibility to ensure your data are being shared responsibly and ethically.
 Please be careful of sharing sensitive data and ensure you are complying with institutional and governmental regulations
-- Inform your dataset co-creators that you plan to publish the dataset
-- Ensure that all governmental and institutional regulations regarding the handling of sensitive data are addressed
-- Prepare or obtain the most up-to-date and complete version of dataset.
-This includes relevant explanatory documents necessary for the re-use and replication of your dataset (e.g., readme.txt files, formal metadata records, or other critical information, etc.)
+- When preparing your complete version of a dataset, remember to collate all relevant explantory documents and metadata.
+This includes relevant documentation necessary for the re-use and replication of your dataset (e.g., readme.txt files, formal metadata records, or other critical information, etc.)
-- Gather all metadata to be entered in the first page of the submission form.
-See Metadata Basics section below for more information.

 ## Metadata